deskavaenkelt/couldlogtutorial/Cayenne/CayenneWithDth11/README.md

 ![layout.png](layout.png)

 #### Note
-The schematics may not be 100% accurate, verify with data sheet for you'r components
+The schematics may not be 100% accurate, verify with data sheet for you'r components.

 ##How to use
 Start by adding the libraries to PlatformIO in VSCode, then restart VSCode.